June 9, 2021

-Developing a full understanding of just what bro culture is and where it has come from will allow us to determine how this type of company culture can affect an organization and importantly, its employees.
+Understanding what bro culture is and where it has come from will allow us to determine how this type of company culture can affect your organization.

 Put simply, in the workplace bro culture is where male employees are seen as the default and female as an aberration, which leads to misogynistic and discriminatory behavior against those that are not recognized as the same.